cullophid/barely-functional/README.md

 ```

 ### curry :: (\* -> a) -> (\s* -> a)
 Returns a curried equivalent of the provided function.
 The curried function has two unusual capabilities.
 First, its arguments needn't be provided one at a time.
-If f is a ternary function and g is R.curry(f), the following are equivalent:
+If f is a ternary function and g is _.curry(f), the following are equivalent:

 ```js
 const sum3 = _.curry((a, b, c) => a + b + c)